STAMP WS Guides for Testing Coordinators

 Parents, guardians, relatives, or anyone with whom the test taker has a personal relationship are NOT allowed to be proctors.

-The proctor will verify a test taker’s identity and will ensure academic integrity guidelines during language assessments are followed.
 The use of dictionaries, textbooks, cell phones, paper, pens, or other support materials – paper-based or electronic – are not allowed.
 Test takers’ responses must be spontaneous.
 Therefore, they are not allowed to write or type a speaking response and read them as a recorded response.

 STAMP is a computer-based assessment and requires the following equipment: